Yoon: Seoul-Tokyo ties key to address N Korea, supply chains - KESQ

 Associated Press

-SEOUL, South Korea (AP) — South Korean President Yoon Suk Yeol called for Japan to join his efforts to improve bilateral relations strained by historical grievances as he prepares to travel to Tokyo for a highly anticipated summit with Japanese Prime Minister Fumio Kishida.
-In written responses to questions provided by The Associated Press and other foreign media outlets, Yoon said tighter Seoul-Tokyo cooperation is crucial in the face of North Korea’s growing nuclear threat and global supply chain vulnerabilities.
-The summit was confirmed after Yoon’s government last week took a major step toward improving ties by announcing plans to use local funds to compensate Koreans enslaved by Japan during its 1910-1945 colonial rule of the Korean Peninsula.
+SEOUL, South Korea (AP) — South Korea’s president wants to quickly overcome decades of lingering hostility left over from Japan’s past colonial rule of the Korean Peninsula and forge a united front to meet regional security and economic challenges facing the neighbors.
+South Korean President Yoon Suk Yeol gave written responses to questions from The Associated Press and other foreign media before he meets with Japanese Prime Minister Fumio Kishida this week.
+Yoon said tighter Seoul-Tokyo cooperation is crucial to face North Korea’s nuclear threat and global supply chain vulnerabilities.
+Yoon’s government last week took a major step toward improving ties by announcing local funding to compensate Koreans enslaved by Japan during its 1910-1945 colonial rule.